 Stories abound about these sorts of “surprises”.
 [The darkly funniest one that I heard concerned a patient who was billed a facility fee for a telehealth visit because the doctor connected to the call from a hospital.]

 Before you start snickering or delighting in the schadenfreude of hospitals getting whacked with surprise billing prohibitions in the same manner as physicians, what’s sauce for the goose is not always sauce for the gander.
-That’s because the Biden administration is not proposing a policy that would prohibit or put caps on this fees, but instead is proposing that hospitals should be required to disclose facility fees up front.
+That’s because the Biden administration is not proposing a policy that would prohibit or put caps on these fees, but instead is proposing that hospitals should be required to disclose facility fees up front.
 I suppose that disclosure is better than no disclosure, but it’s not exactly the same “solution” imposed on supposed physician surprise medical billing.
 That bread’s been buttered only on one side, and that side isn’t yours.